 The following countries have adopted the Memorandum of Understanding (MoU) between their telecom regulator and central bank recommended under FIGI or developed working arrangements between the two regulators based on the recommended MoU: The Gambia, Malawi, Nigeria, Pakistan, Rwanda, Sierra Leone, Tanzania, and Zimbabwe.

 DFS Security Lab: The ITU DFS Security Lab set up as part of FIGI activities developed a methodology for conducting security tests for mobile payment apps based on USSD, STK, and Android.
 In this reporting period, the DFS Security Lab security test was extended to include a security audit for iOS mobile payment apps.

+Korea's Ministry of Science and ICT provided financial support to the 2022 activities of the ITU DFS Security Lab.

 As part of the activities of the ITU DFS Security Lab, ITU DFS Security Clinics offer guidance to regulators and DFS providers on adopting the security best practices developed under FIGI.
 The DFS Security Lab helps stakeholders to verify that these best practices are being followed.